TobinWebDesign/Full-Stack-Frameworks-with-Django-Milestone-Project/README.md

 #### Retreat/class  Detail Page (

 * If logged in user is either a superuser or is the authorised site owner they will have the option to edit or delete.
-Check that the edit and delete coloured text is displayed when logged in.
-If they edit and delete text is visible, check that the edit campspot links to the correct campspot id.
 * If not logged in as a superuser you do not have the authority to edit or delete, check that the edit and delete options are not visible.
 * Click on Book Now button to test success ans warning toasts are displayed.
 * If more than one item is added to the cart the total price is updated.
 * Test that the keep looking link gives the option to add additional bookings.
 * Check that the "Go to Secure Checkout" link on the success toast correctly renders the booking session on the checkout page.

 #### Checkout page (checkout.html)